Said Aliyev

-Said Aliyevich Aliyev (Саид Алиевич Алиев; born 3 December 1998) is a Russian football player who plays for FC Chernomorets Novorossiysk.
+Said Aliyevich Aliyev (Саид Алиевич Алиев; born 3 December 1998) is a Russian football player who plays for FC Rotor Volgograd.

 Club career

 He made his debut in the Russian Professional Football League for FC Anzhi-2 Makhachkala on 19 July 2017 in a game against FC Chernomorets Novorossiysk.

 He made his Russian Football National League debut for FC Luch Vladivostok on 7 July 2019 in a game against FC Khimki.
 He came on as a substitute late in the first half and scored twice in a 2–5 loss.

 On 11 January 2020 Aliyev moved to FC Nizhny Novgorod.

 In February 2021, he moved to Russian Premier League club FC Tambov.
 However, after making just one appearance for the club in a Russian Cup game, he moved to FC Krymteplytsia Molodizhne.